 Studies by Schwarz (2012) or Erin Meyer investigated regional differences, also in relation to values systems.
 Mayer distinguishes 8 dimensions (communicating, evaluating, persuading, leading, deciding, trusting, disagreeing, and scheduling) and compared France, Germany, China and Japan.
 Personally, I was impressed by the attentiveness of colleagues in Japan, by the mix of generosity and competitive edge in Chile (just travelled through China), and I enjoy Berlin embracing its dense history and the presence of future-related struggles and ideals to strive for.

-If still you have some free time, being a professor, consultant and father.
-What are your spare time activities you are enjoying most?
+If still, you have some free time, being a professor, consultant and father.
+What are your spare-time activities you are enjoying most?

 I enjoy literature, I like encountering people.
 Both take time.
 Meanwhile “spare time” tends to dissolve into the joyful moments with my family and friends.
 I prefer good time over “spare time”, even though it might take the latter to obtain the first.
-I like traveling and photography, encountering new environments, changing perspectives for the fun of capturing sense-making stills.
+I like travelling and photography, encountering new environments, changing perspectives for the fun of capturing sense-making stills.
 Top of all is always being with my wonderful wife and kids.

 In life, what is your main achievement you are more proud of?

-I guess I achieved to keep doing what I care about and consider important, I never had to do nonsense, as least not for any substantial amount of time.
+I guess I achieved to keep doing what I care about and consider important, I never had to do nonsense, at least not for any substantial amount of time.
 That I like.
 Proud is different.
 I am proud of my little ones, my sons, of their unique ways of being.
 It is a fabulous seeing, feeling them learning to sense, recognize, stand, conceive, walk, to start negotiating or telling stories, and… and …. which is some of what they tend to do.
 It maybe fascination rather than in relation to pride.
 You can be proud of others you support, or of engaging for a cause, rather than celebrating yourself.